ohager/nanoflux/_posts/2016-07-05-fusion-api.md

 where *previousState* is the __immutable__ application state, and *argumentList* is an array of arguments passed on the related Actors call.

+Additionally, an initial state must be provided, i.e. a JSON object that describes your state at startup/before first action.

 The optional *namespace* argument should be used when breaking Fusionators apart (important for larger applications).
 With namespace you avoid naming collisions.
 If a namespace is not given the default namespace is used.